11 Easy Ways to Be Greener for Earth Day

 5. Turn off the tap while you’re standing at the sink.

-If you leave the tap running while you tend to your pearly whites, you’re wasting approximately 200 gallons of water a month.
+Leaving the tap running while you tend to your pearly whites each morning and night uses about eight gallons of water a day.
 Just turn the tap on when you need to wet your brush or rinse, instead of letting H20 pour uselessly down the drain.
 The same goes for anyone who shaves with the water running.

 6. Go thrifting for clothes and housewares.

-Take some advice from your old pal Macklemore and hit up some thrift shops—and that goes for whether you’re getting rid of clutter or adding more to your home.
+Hitting up some thrift shops is a green idea—and that goes for whether you’re getting rid of clutter or adding household essentials to your home.
 Buying and donating to thrift stores and second-hand shops means you’re recycling, supporting your local economy, and saving money.
-In fact, by some estimates, every item of clothing donated reduces 27 pounds of carbon emissions.

 7. Get a houseplant to clear the air.